 This study examined prescribing practices for 169 commonly prescribed drugs and found high rates of off-label use with little or no scientific support.
 (51)

 “Off-label medication use is common in outpatient care, and most occurs without scientific support.
 Efforts should be made to scrutinize underevaluated off-label prescribing that compromises patient safety or represents wasteful medication use.”
 (51)

 Why is it when a doctor prescribes a medication off-label with no scientific evidence to support benefit, no one cares?
-Yet, when a Natural Medicine doctor relays potential benefits of a medicinal plant for a particular condition, with some evidence to support it, people lose their minds and want to crucify her?
+Yet, when a doctor relays the potential benefits of a medicinal plant for a particular condition, with evidence to support it, people lose their minds and want to crucify her?

 How many “Off-label” drug prescriptions are there anyway?

 Statistica tells us that, “It is estimated that in 2019, 4.38 billion retail prescriptions will be filled throughout the United States.”
 (52)

 So, if 10% to 20% of those prescriptions are “off-label”, that would mean from 400 million to 800 million prescriptions are written annually in the U.S. alone without randomized trial data to support them or FDA approval for the conditions in which they have been prescribed!

 And people degrade me for recommending things that DO have studies to support them like Chili, Garlic and Cabbage?

 The key with natural therapies, as with conventional ones, is patient selection and knowledge of where the limits lie with each.
 That is where an abundance of clinical experience coupled with the latest evidence plays a significant role.
 If my fellow doctors want Randomized Control Trials for foods before we recommend them, can we see Randomized Control Trials on every prescription they write?